3D printing: 2020s

+Benefits of 3D printing

+Additive manufacturing or 3D printing has rapidly gained importance in the field of engineering due to its many benefits.
+The vision of 3D printing is design freedom, individualization, decentralization and executing processes that were previously impossible through alternative methods.
+Some of these benefits include enabling faster prototyping, reducing manufacturing costs, increasing product customization, and improving product quality.

+Furthermore, the capabilities of 3D printing have extended beyond traditional manufacturing, like lightweight construction, or repair and maintenance with applications in prosthetics, bioprinting, food industry, rocket building, design and art and renewable energy systems.
+3D printing technology can be used to produce battery energy storage systems, which are essential for sustainable energy generation and distribution.

+Another benefit of 3D printing is the technology's ability to produce complex geometries with high precision and accuracy.
+This is particularly relevant in the field of microwave engineering, where 3D printing can be used to produce components with unique properties that are difficult to achieve using traditional manufacturing methods.

+Additive Manufacturing processes generate minimal waste by adding material only where needed, unlike traditional methods that cut away excess material.
+This reduces both material costs and environmental impact.
+This reduction in waste also lowers energy consumption for material production and disposal, contributing to a smaller carbon footprint.

 General principles

 Modeling

 3D printable models may be created with a computer-aided design (CAD) package, via a 3D scanner, or by a plain digital camera and photogrammetry software.
 3D printed models created with CAD result in relatively fewer errors than other methods.
 Errors in 3D printable models can be identified and corrected before printing.
 The manual modeling process of preparing geometric data for 3D computer graphics is similar to plastic arts such as sculpting.
-3D scanning is a process of collecting digital data on the shape and appearance of a real object, creating a digital model based on it.
+3D scanning is a process of collecting digital data on the shape and appearance of a real object, and creating a digital model based on it.

 CAD models can be saved in the stereolithography file format (STL), a de facto CAD file format for additive manufacturing that stores data based on triangulations of the surface of CAD models.
-STL is not tailored for additive manufacturing because it generates large file sizes of topology optimized parts and lattice structures due to the large number of surfaces involved.
-A newer CAD file format, the Additive Manufacturing File format (AMF) was introduced in 2011 to solve this problem.
+STL is not tailored for additive manufacturing because it generates large file sizes of topology-optimized parts and lattice structures due to the large number of surfaces involved.
+A newer CAD file format, the additive manufacturing file format (AMF), was introduced in 2011 to solve this problem.
 It stores information using curved triangulations.